Keep reading to learn about the current state of dropshipping, see some useful statistics, and read an overview of the dropshipping market.

 - 33% of shoppers compare prices online before making a purchase in person.
 This means dropshippers can increase eCommerce sales by undercutting brick-and-mortar stores on pricing as they have little to no inventory carrying cost or warehousing costs. low overhead expenses.

 - More than 35% of Amazon sales were fulfilled by dropshippers.
 Many dropshippers use an online marketplace like Amazon to keep costs low and maximize their reach.
+Just know that there are a few differences between Amazon FBA vs dropshipping.
 That's one of the reasons so many food suppliers are turning to BlueCart eCommerce.
 Our all-in-one marketplace handles all the heavy lifting to get your storefront up and running, so you can sell DTC, B2B, or both in no time.

 - Manufacturers that participate in dropshipping are ~18% more profitable than those that don't.
 This shows that dropshipping is a valuable channel for existing suppliers to expand into to increase revenue.